cocept/cocept/_posts/design/2014-08-17-sticky-menus.md

 - The navigation bar sticks to the top of the page
 - It's height is shrunk slightly

+> Navigation speed is increased by 22% by using Sticky Menus

 I decided to adopt the Sticky Menu paradigm because of the **sheer efficiency gains** that my visitors would enjoy.
 To **de-emphasize** it after scrolling I slightly reduce it's vertical height.
 The result is a more efficient navigation experience.